Velocidex/velociraptor-docs/content/blog/2021/2021-11-09-vql-data-manipulation/index.md

 ## Conclusions

 In this post we showed discovery, then decode of encoded Cobalt Strike beacons on disk.
-Velociraptor can read, manipulate and enrich data efficiently accross a large network without the overhead of needing to extract and process manually.
+Velociraptor can read, manipulate and enrich data efficiently across a large network without the overhead of needing to extract and process manually.

 Whilst most traditional workflows concentrate on collection and offline analysis,